Why do we need this research?

 What’s happening in this project?

-There is growing evidence that the contents of our guts can influence the risk of diseases, including diabetes.
-This includes both chemicals produced by our own bodies, and bacteria that live in our guts.
-Certain substances in the gut can make the body release hormones, and in turn changes the way the body reacts to things like sugar and cholesterol.
+There is growing evidence that the contents of our guts – both chemicals produced by our own bodies and bacteria – can influence the risk of us developing diseases such as diabetes.
+Certain substances in the gut can make the body release hormones that in turn change the way the body reacts to things like sugar and cholesterol.
 These gut hormones may also affect the risk of developing diabetes during pregnancy.

 In this study, our researchers will ask pregnant women with diabetes to eat a special diet, designed by a dietician, for one day.
 During the day, the team will take timed blood samples to measure gut hormones released into the blood.
-They will also collect stool samples to look at the bacteria and chemicals in the gut that might be causing the release of these hormones.
+They will also collect stool samples to work out which bacteria and chemicals in the gut might be causing the release of these hormones.
+The team think that women with gestational diabetes may have a different mixture of bacteria and chemicals in their gut, compared to women with a healthy pregnancy.

-The team want to see if they can change which hormones are released into the gut, and if this could treat gestational diabetes.
-To find out the best way of doing this, the team will give women either metformin, a drug currently used to treat gestational diabetes, or UDCA, a drug which is currently used to treat intrahepatic cholestasis of pregnancy.
-Our researchers have already found that UDCA could be more effective than metformin in treating gestational diabetes, and that this might be because of how UDCA is processed in the gut.
+The team also want to find out whether it is possible to alter the contents of a woman’s gut – and consequently the hormones that are released – by treating the gestational diabetes.
+To find out the best way of doing this, they will look at the gut hormones found in women who are being treated in the GUARD study.
+In GUARD, women with gestational diabetes are being treated with either metformin, a drug currently used to treat gestational diabetes, or with UDCA, a drug which is currently used to treat intrahepatic cholestasis of pregnancy.
+Our researchers have already found that UDCA could be more effective than metformin in treating gestational diabetes, and they think this might be because of how UDCA is processed in the gut.

 What difference will this project make?